 The Horsas had been lucky to be at the head of all the gliders, and, apart from some of the morning’s left-over Wacos, they had the LZ all to themselves.
 Nevertheless, nine British GPs became casualties – two officers and seven sergeants.
 Six of the nine were seriously wounded and ended up in hospital in Naples.
 The two wounded officers were the CO, Major Coulthard, who broke both legs, and Lt Hain, 2 i/c of No. 1 Flight, who broke his back when he ended up underneath the jeep he was carrying.
 The only fatality was Sgt Roy Jenner.

 Sources differ as to what happened to Jenner.
 One says he was hit by a German gun as he was landing, and then crashed on top of it.
 Another says he was hit by artillery fire.
 Yet another says he flew into a tree.
 The same source says he died that day, although CWGC records give the date of his death as the 19th.
-Sgt Albert Patton, who flew with Jenner, recorded in his log book simply: “very heavy crash – Sgt Jenner killed”.
+Sgt Albert Patton, who flew with Jenner, made no mention of artillery, and recorded in his log book simply: “very heavy crash – Sgt Jenner killed”.

 Despite the rough landings and casualties, most of the cargos of guns and jeeps were undamaged, even if it took a while to extract some of them from the Horsas.
 By the end of the day, 300th Battery had 14 of its 6 pounders available, and 64th Battery had eight of its own 75s.
 The British GPs may have brought their charges late to the battlefield, but their efforts were not entirely wasted.